 With these attribution model types, 100% of the credit of a sale is credited to one touchpoint only.
-There are two single-touch attribution model types.
+There are two types of single-touch attribution models.

 Again, it’s what it says on the tin.
 In this attribution model type, all of the credit of a sale is credited to the very first touchpoint a user had that led them to your website.

 So, if a user sees a PPC ad for your company and clicks on it, all of the credit would be assigned to that PPC campaign.
 Even if you later took out a social ad which caused the user to convert.

 From a ROAS perspective, this is great, but what about the touchpoints that led that user through their customer journey?
 And what about the social ad which drove the user to convert?
 With first-click attribution, these steps aren’t counted.